 (c) the chief executive officer 2,

-whether or not, as far as is known, every complaint, information or charge alleging any offence by the person against the law of Western Australia or any prison offence has been finally dealt with or determined according to law.
+whether or not, as far as is known, every prosecution notice or charge alleging any offence by the person against the law of Western Australia or any prison offence has been finally dealt with or determined according to law.

 [Regulation 21 amended in Gazette 11 Dec 1987 p.
-4370.]
+4370; 9 May 2008 p.
+1843-4.]

 22. Transfer after attending appeal